adessoSE/Seed-Test/README.md

 #### ⚙️ Configuration:

-To configure anything when running seed via docker, you can simply adjust the environment variables for each container in the docker compose.yml file and rerun the command:
+To configure anything when running seed via docker, you can simply adjust the environment variables for each container in the docker-compose.yml file and rerun the command:

 ##### Backend